 OK, this recipe is the most decadent, delicious and delightful dessert recipe you’re likely to find here on DRB.
-The Queen (it’s all her fault) brought this recipe home from someone who brought these little devils to a church potluck.
-You may know those church potluck cooks…they feel no guilt making their most delectable, diet-wrecking, downright tasty dishes to church potlucks when they’d never make them for their foodie friends.
+The Queen (it’s all her fault) contributed this recipe from a friend who brought these little devils to a church potluck.
+You may know those church potluck cooks—they feel no guilt making their most delectable, diet-wrecking, downright tasty dishes to church potlucks when they’d never make them for their foodie friends.
 God love ’em.

 Anyhow, let’s say you are looking for a pretty-easy dessert you can serve to anyone (who’s not diabetic) and get a “Wow, this is fantastic!” reaction.
 OK, get ready….

 - mixing bowl

 - 1 package Grocery store sugar cookie mix The box should say you can make three dozen.